nat3Github/zig-lib-serialization-dev-fork/README.md

 This library is based on the now-removed `io.serialization` API from the zig standard library.
 You can find the original code [here](https://github.com/ziglang/std-lib-orphanage/blob/master/std/serialization.zig) in the [ziglang/std-lib-orphanage](https://github.com/ziglang/std-lib-orphanage) repository.

+# Limitations:

+- all pointer types beside slices are currently unsupported

 ## How to use in your project

 ### Adding dependency to your build script